Skip to main content

 Where your data is stored

-Your account and schedule data is stored on servers in [UK/EEA — confirm].
-We've chosen infrastructure within the UK and EEA wherever possible.
+Your account and schedule data is stored on servers in the United Kingdom (the AWS London region).
+We've deliberately chosen UK-based infrastructure.

 However, some data will inevitably pass through servers outside the UK.
 If you use Google Calendar, your calendar feed is fetched by Google's infrastructure.
 If you use Outlook, it passes through Microsoft's servers.
 This is how calendar subscriptions work — your calendar provider pulls the feed from our server, and we can't control where their servers are located.